 There is no such thing as I am not good at it so I wont do it.
 Get better.
 Life is a life long journey of education.
 It never stops.

 There is no such thing as I don’t know.
 Go and find out.
 Speak to people.
-Learn.
+Attend tech events like customer contact week and learn.

 Look, you can make excuses or your can change the world.
 Well maybe not the world but definitely the industry you are focusing on to make a difference in.
 You decide.